 Ages 18 – 30 Years Old

-1. The 2021 Waring International Piano Competition is open to pianists of any nationality between the ages of 18 and 30 at the beginning of the Competition which will be from March 28, 2021 and April 5, 2021.
+1. The 2021 will now take place in 2022.
+The Waring International Piano Competition is open to pianists of any nationality and will take place from April 10, 2022 through April 18, 2022.

 2. The Competition is not open to previous first prize winners of the Senior Divisions of the Waring International Piano Competition.